Voter Registration and Turnout

 What is the State's Role?

-Three state agencies have roles in voter participation.
+Three state agencies have roles in voter participation in Virginia.
 The State Board of Elections:

 - administers election laws